scrapy/scrapy/docs/topics/selectors.rst

 ---------------------------

-To explain how to use the selectors we'll use the `Scrapy shell` (which provides interactive testing) and an example page located in Scrapy documentation server:
+To explain how to use the selectors we'll use the `Scrapy shell` (which provides interactive testing) and an example page located in the Scrapy documentation server:

     http://doc.scrapy.org/_static/selectors-sample1.html